aarushi4-ux/aarushi4-ux/README.md

 things I find interesting on substack.

 **🎨 Art & Creativity** — because not everything needs to be optimized.
-### 🌱 Beyond the Classroom

 **International Programmes & Collaboration (BITS Dubai):** Professional Assistant supporting outreach, partnerships and promotional content for international academic initiatives.

-** (Very) brief experience as a Co-founder:** Co-founded VAKAN, an underwater robotics startup building an autonomous cleaning robot.
+**(Very) brief experience as a Co-founder:** Co-founded VAKAN, an underwater robotics startup building an autonomous cleaning robot.
 Named a Top 30 semi-finalist at Eureka!
 GCC and won a Cleantech Startup Innovator Award.

 **AIESEC Dubai:** Passionate about NGO and youth-impact work.
 I manage exchange operations that match volunteers with projects worldwide and support local volunteering in Dubai.